 9.2.4.6a.1 TRS Control

-The UL Target RSSI subfield indicates, in units of dBm, the expected receive power at the AP (i.e., averaged RSSI over all the AP's antennas) for the HE TB PPDU transmitted on the assigned RU.
+The UL Target RSSI subfield indicates, in units of dBm, the expected receive power at the AP (i.e., averaged RSSI over all the AP's antennas) for the HE portion of the HE TB PPDU transmitted on the assigned RU.
 The target receive power is calculated as TargetRSSI = –90 + 2×FVal, where FVal is the value of the UL Target RSSI subfield, except that the value 31 indicates to the STA to transmit at maximum power for the assigned MCS. (#20559)

 TGax editor: within subclause 9.3.1.22.1 General of TGax D4.2, change the following text: